akiaohk/Udacity-Starbucks-Capstone/README.md

 You can read my Medium Blog Post in [Udacity Data Science Project](https://medium.com/@akikhoa/analyzing-starbucks-data-fc9cf89c1fe6).

 ## Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.x.
+There should be no necessary libraries to run the code here beyond the *Anaconda* distribution of Python.
+The code should run with no issues using *Python versions 3.x*.
 ## Project Motivation
 This project to complete udacity Data Scientist Nanodegree capstone project I've chosen Starbucks data that mimics customer behavior on the Starbucks rewards mobile app, and build a model to predict the preferred offer by the clients.

 We are interested to answer the following 6 questions:

-1. What is the Age Distribution of Starbucks Customers?
+*1. What is the Age Distribution of Starbucks Customers?*

-2. What is the Income Distribution of Starbucks Customers?
+*2. What is the Income Distribution of Starbucks Customers?*

-3. What is the Gender Distribution of Starbucks Customers?
+*3. What is the Gender Distribution of Starbucks Customers?*

-4. How many customers enrolled yearly?
+*4. How many customers enrolled yearly?*

-5. How long did the users become members?
+*5. How long did the users become members?*

-6. Predict the preferred offer for the customer.
+*6. Predict the preferred offer for the customer*
 ## File Descriptions
 `Starbucks_Capstone_notebook.ipynb` - the notebook available here showcases work related to the above questions.